When it comes to conception, ovulation is a frequent buzzword. But what is ovulation? Check out our essential guide here.

-The period of time following ovulation, the luteal phase, remains around the same amount of time: 14 days.
+Follicles develop before ovulation, in a period known as the follicular phase.
+The follicular phase may vary in length between people.
+The period of time after ovulation, called the luteal phase, remains around the same length, 14 days.

-So, to figure out when you ovulate, you need to do some simple math.
+So, to figure out when you’re most likely to ovulate, you can do some simple math.

-First, you need to track your period.
-It's likely that you have some idea of when your next period will start.
+First, track your last period.
+It may give you some idea of when your next period will start.
 The number of days between the beginning of one period to the beginning of the next is the number of days your cycle runs.

-Your luteal phase remains the same at around 14 days in length.
-So, you should look two weeks before the first day of your period.
-That day and the two days before are the best time to try for children if you're looking to conceive.
+The luteal phase is around 14 days in length.
+So, you should count 14 days before the first day of your next period.
+That day and the two days before it are considered the most fertile days if you're looking to conceive.

-To clarify, your time for ovulation will fall two weeks (14 days) before your next period starts.
+To simplify, your ovulation window will fall about two weeks (14 days) before your next period starts.

 Do Ovulation Prediction Kits or Temperature Charts Help?

-You may have heard of women using prediction kits or temperature charts to help with tracking their ovulation.
-While some women may have success with these kinds of tests, others are unnecessarily stressed out and confused by them.
+Some people use ovulation prediction kits or temperature charts to help with period tracking.
+While some women may find success with these methods, others are unnecessarily stressed out and confused by them.

-If you're not looking to conceive and you just want to know more about your cycle, these methods can be effective.
-However, you shouldn't depend on them if you're having trouble conceiving.
-You may not get the results you want and end up prolonging conception.
+If you're not trying to conceive and you just want to know more about your cycle, these methods may be effective.
+However, you may not be able to depend on these methods alone if you're having trouble conceiving.

 What Causes Ovulation?